When your child won’t play by himself…

 Why Your Kids Need Unstructured Play

-It builds creativity: When children are given time to explore their surroundings they often don’t need toys.
+First, it builds creativity: When children are given time to explore their surroundings they often don’t need toys.
 My kids love to dig in the dirt, chase butterflies, build with play dough, create with messy finger paint and pretend the living room floor is an ocean.

 I’m not saying I never give my kids toys, but I’ve found they often like non-toys best.
 Kids naturally have great imaginations.
 As they enter preschool age they will enjoy “pretending” and making up their own play.
 Free play builds creativity and imagination.